“Washington Post”: The American administration makes a “tempting offer” to Israel in exchange for retracting the invasion of Rafah

 The American offers came during the negotiations that took place during the past seven weeks between senior American and Israeli officials, regarding the size and scope of the operation in Rafah.

-It is not yet clear whether Israel will respond to repeated American warnings not to launch a large-scale ground operation, especially since Biden and Netanyahu got their biggest public break this week after months of escalating tensions and open conflict.
+It is not yet clear whether Israel will respond to repeated American warnings not to launch a large-scale ground operation, especially since Biden and Netanyahu got their biggest public break this week following months of escalating tensions and open conflict.

 In recent days, Israel seized a border crossing near Rafah and ordered more than 100,000 people to evacuate the city, frustrating US officials because those ordered to leave were not given a safe, livable destination.